-Component - resuspend in template preparation buffer Volume Pre-PCR heat-sealed foil Internal extraction control DNA (BLUE) 600 μl Post-PCR heat-sealed foil C.fetus Positive Control Template (RED) 500 μl
+Component - resuspend in template preparation buffer Volume Internal extraction control DNA (BLUE) 600 μl Monkeypox Positive Control Template (RED) 500 μl

-^{} This component contains high copy number template and is a VERY significant contamination risk.
+This component contains a high copy number template and is a VERY significant contamination risk.
 It must be opened and handled in a separate laboratory environment, away from the other components.